department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/product-guides/Check in FAQ.md

 ## 6. What if check in doesn't work on my phone?
 If you aren’t able to check in on your phone, see a staff member for help checking in.
 ## 7. How do I submit a claim?
-At this time, you can create a travel claim if you have only one appointment per facility per day.
+At this time, you can create a travel claim once per day per facility.
 In the future, you can create a travel pay claim if you have multiple appointments per facility in a day.
 - After you text **Check in** to 53079, you'll receive a text back with a link to start the check in process.
 - Confirm your identity.
 - Confirm your current demographics information.